olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 For more information on `Dish`, see the [`Dish` API](#Dish) below

 #### `Dish` coercion
-Dish will coerce to a String or an Number where appropriate.
+Dish will coerce to a String or a Number where appropriate.

 #### `Dish` examples